bmeares/Meerschaum/README.md

 If you've worked with time-series data, you know the headaches that come with ETL.
 Meerschaum is a system that makes consolidating and syncing data easy.

-Anytime you need to move time-series data from somewhere like a database, API, MQTT topic, or even CSV files (we've all done it at some point), you usually end up writing some scripts that silently break in a year.
 Meerschaum instead gives you better tools to define and sync your data streams.
 And don't worry — you can always incorporate Meerschaum into your existing scripts.

 # Quick Start